-Entry to the HURT 100 requires eight hours of volunteer trail maintenance.
+Entry to the HURT 100 requires eight hours of volunteer trail maintenance each year you enter.
 Volunteering at an ultrarunning event, or pacing/crewing during an event, DOES NOT fulfill the trail work requirement.
-Trail work for the 2020 HURT 100 must be completed between March 1, 2019 and November 15, 2019.
+Trail work for the 2021 HURT 100 must be completed between September 1, 2019 and November 15, 2020.
 Full details of the requirement are on the Trail Work form, found on www.hurt100.com

-Entrants not submitting verified trail work forms by the deadline will be removed from the event.
+Entrants and wait listed runners not submitting verified trail work forms by the deadline will be removed from the event or wait list.
 Refunds for removed runners will be in keeping with the Refund section below.
-If a runner is removed for not completing the trail work requirement, a wait listed runner will be selected.
-The wait listed runner will have seven days to submit the Trail Work form.
+If an entrant is removed for not completing the trail work requirement, a wait listed runner who has completed the trail work requirement will be selected, from the appropriate lottery category.

 All runners entered are encouraged to complete their trail work as soon as possible.
-If not selected for the lottery, you may potentially be selected off the wait list,
+If not selected for the lottery, you may potentially be selected off the wait list.
 Trail work forms should be submitted to trailwork@hurt100.com